floschinnerl/composync/README.md

 ### mission statement
 > Our mission is to foster emotional learning
-> and exploration through the use of atmospheres,
-> composed of sound and visuals.
+> and exploration through the use of sound and visuals.
 > We are doing this using affective computing
-> as well as user generated input to feed an algorithm
+> as well as user input to compose
-> which composes said atmospheres as well as to gather information
+> sound and visuals, as well as to gather information
-> on how different atmospheres are emotionally received.
+> on how different music and visuals are emotionally received.